Advice

 TIP: if you think you might want to do some KIT days, it is worth telling your line manager before you go on leave.
 If you change your mind later, the employer has no right to then force you to do the KIT days.

 TIP: unless they hear from you to the contrary, your employer will expect you back on the return date confirmed with them.
 It is a good idea to contact your employer before you come back to work, if they don’t contact you first, so you have some certainty about what will be happening when you return.
-You may wish to contact them to discuss making a flexible working request in any event (see our flexible working factsheet and article).
+You may wish to contact them to discuss making a flexible working request in any event (see our flexible working factsheet).

 When will I be expected back from adoption leave?